12 Places To Visit In Arugam Bay: A Spectacular Spot In Sri Lanka

 Major Attractions: Hiking, wildlife observation, photography

-7. Whiskey Point
+7. Whisky Point

-Whiskey Point is a vibrant destination among the top destinations.
+Whisky Point is a vibrant destination among the top destinations.

 Photo: Kalana Jayatilake / Wikimedia Commons

-Whiskey Point Beach is a laid-back beach with mellow waves, making it perfect for beginner surfers.
+Whisky Point Beach is a laid-back beach with mellow waves, making it perfect for beginner surfers.
 Known for its vibrant beach parties, it offers a fun, social atmosphere with rustic cafes and bars lining the shore.
 The beach is also famous for its stunning sunrise views, where golden hues reflect over the tranquil ocean.
 It’s an ideal spot for surfing, relaxing with a drink, or simply soaking in the scenery.

 Best Time To Visit: June to August